journeymonitor/infra/ABOUT.md

 ## About the service

-At http://journeymonitor.com, this project provides a software-as-a-service that allows users to upload Selenium test scripts which are executed regularly and alert users if a test run resulted in an error.
+At http://journeymonitor.com, the project provides a software-as-a-service that allows users to upload Selenium test scripts which are executed regularly and alert users if a test run resulted in an error.
 It also provides ridiculously detailed performance metrics for each test run.